xlladdins/xll24/README.md

 ### Macro

-An Excel macro only has side effects.
-It can do anything a user can do.
+An Excel macro only has side effects and can do anything a user can do.
 It takes no arguments and returns 1 on success or 0 on failure.

 To register a macro specify the name of the C++ function and the name Excel will use to call it.